AnimatorJoe/BleachSimulator/README.md

 # BleachSimulator
 A bleach simulator.
+Cloning this repository is not recommended.
 Disclaimer: Drinking bleach may cause extreme harm or damage, please do not attempt.